 -5

 then the model will use the combined withdrawals from segment 13 (IWDO(ABS(ISEG))) as a temperature monitoring location.
 Note that the WDOF is 0.1 days.
-Be careful that FREQ in card DYNSTR1 is greater than WDOF since the code uses the value of the last mixed temperature however frequently it is updated as defiend by WDOF (not FREQ).
+Be careful that FREQ in card DYNSTR1 is greater than WDOF, since the code uses the value of the last mixed temperature, however frequently it is updated as defined by WDOF (not FREQ).
 Hence if WDOF was every 20 days and FREQ was every 5 days, this would not be appropriate since WDOF > FREQ.

 If ISEG=0, the model will use the mixed temperature of the specified structure or withdrawal as the control temperature (as defined in DYNSTR2).
 IF ISEG > 0, the model uses this as the segment number for the temperature monitor location.
 This can be any active segment in the model domain.
 This would usually be used at a downstream location in a river below a dam structure.